krushitagangani/Invoice_management/Documentation/system automation/problem solving.md

         - we need to create the person & team first
         - assign the team to the each person
         - team should be associated with the tag
-    - as soon as tag assigned, system would need to create and store the ticket details automatically(related with the tags(tag is associated with the question)) with the team & person details
-    - during the ticket creation, we would need the availablility status of the person from the team, and would need to check the availablility & then need to assign to him/her
+    - in order to assing the ticket to the relavent person
+        - find the prson in the team based on availability
+            - if person is available
+                - then assign the ticket to him/her
+            - if person is not available
+                - create a ticket without assigning anything
-    - if no one is free from the team, then system should record the queue of newly created-unsolved ticket, and as soon as the person gets available, the FIFS(First In, First Serve) ahould apply for the pending ticket should assign to that person
+    - as soon as the person gets available, the FIFS(First In, First Serve) should apply for the pending ticket should assign to that person
+        - as soon as the prev ticket gets resolved, then the next ticket from the queue(un-assigned ticket queue) will be assign to that person.

 -----------------------------------------------------------------------------------------

 Detailed Flow:
 ==============
-1. registration for the admin user (which consumes the business email)
 2. login for the admin
-3. receive the emails every time(BG process)
+3. receive the emails every time(BG process) - (incomming-received-inbound i.e. inbox, web hook)
 4. check that email should be in fixed format (so that we can parse it and takeout the required details)
 5. on the background process, system will take the sender details and store it to the data base
 6. after the sender info insertion, the system will relate the sender record(question) with the tag and will reply with associated template